zblakley/freeCodeCamp/README.md

 ## Welcome to freeCodeCamp.org's open source codebase and curriculum!

 freeCodeCamp.org is a friendly community where you can learn to code for free.
-It is run by a [donor-supported 501(c)(3) nonprofit](https://donate.freecodecamp.org) with the goal of helping millions of busy adults transition into tech.
+It is run by a [donor-supported 501(c)(3) nonprofit](https://donate.freecodecamp.org) with the goal of helping millions of busy adults and ambitious students transition into tech.
 Our community has already helped more than 10,000 people get their first developer job.

 Our full stack web development curriculum is completely free and self-paced.
 We have thousands of interactive coding challenges to help you expand your skills.